From a number in your head to a decision you can defend.

 | ✓Results (if you choose to save them) | ✗Net banking login |

-| ✓Email (for reminders, Analyst plan only) | ✗Credit score |
+| ✓Email (for account notifications and reminders) | ✗Credit score |

-Now that you understand it — try it.
+Now that you understand it, try it.

-5 simulations to start.
+3 simulations to start.
 No card.
 Under 3 minutes.